nannino4/barback-backend/docs/CODING_GUIDELINES.md

 - Use appropriate indexes for frequently queried fields
 - Validate data before saving to database
 - Use transactions for operations that must succeed or fail as a unit
+- When using NestJS with MongoDB, leverage an ODM like Mongoose and the `@nestjs/mongoose` module for integration.

 ## NestJS-Specific Guidelines